Fred Barr: Burro transportation operator and trail blazer

 A trail was first created by a prospector in the mid-1800s, but the trail did not allow for travel by burro from Mount Manitou to the summit of Pikes Peak.
 This was because early trails did to go above the timber line, so the terrain was difficult to navigate over rocks and boulders.
 Beginning in 1914, Fred Barr built the burro trail, with a maximum 12% grade to the top of the peak for his burro train business.
 Aside from his work on the major portion of the trail, he supervised a crew of ten men for the U.S. Forest Service in 1917 who built the portion of the trail from the top of the Manitou Incline down to Manitou Springs.
 (Note: The History for Barr Camp states that Civilian Conservation Corps (CCC) workers completed the lower three miles from the trailhead to the top of Mount Manitou in the 1920s for the Forest Service.)
 He hired workers and worked on the trail himself.
 He hiked the entire trail and made it to the top of Pikes Peak on Christmas Eve, 1918, marking the completion of the survey for the trail.
 Barr Trail was completed in 1921.
 He also built trails to Bottomless Pit, Cameron Cone, The Crater, and the Oil Creek Tunnel on Pikes Peak.

 Barr created a camp at 10,200 ft, first with tents in 1922 and then with a cabin so that tourists could camp overnight during the course of the trek to the summit from the Manitou Incline.
 To ring in the new year, Barr hiked with four other men along the Cog Railway tracks on December 31, 1922 and set off fireworks at midnight.
 They have continued the tradition, which continues to this day, where an additional hiker is added to each New Year's hike for the fireworks celebration at Pikes Peak.
-The group is called AdAmAn.
+The group is called The AdAmAn Club.

 Barr continued to operate tours up Barr Trail to Barr Camp and then the summit until his death in 1940.
 His business was sold and operated by successive owners until the 1960s.